orangejuice/blog/data/activity/book-不想活下去的孩子-2008/record.en.md

 ---
-title: The Child Who Doesn't Want to Live
+title: The Child Who Doesn't Want to Live On
-slug: the-child-who-doesnt-want-to-live
 category: book
 status: todo
 rating: 0